daveherrald/TA-cyberchef/README.md

 ## To Use Your Own CyberChef Instance:

 These workflow actions use the demo CyberChef instance provided by the creators of CyberChef.
-To use your own instance, simply set up an instance according the CynerChef instrsuctions then modify the URL in the workflow definition(s)
+To use your own instance, simply set up an instance according the CyberChef instrsuctions then modify the URL in the workflow definition(s)